 Rating : 1 out of 5

-I was far from being a perfect pet parent at the beginning of my journey.
-When I first got Peanut (my first girl guinea pig), I bought a small pet store cage and pine bedding that one of the sales associate recommended.
-Using the pine wood shaving for the first three days with Peanut was one of the many mistakes that I made as a new guinea pig parent.
-As I learned more about guinea pigs, more I realized there is so much to learn.
+At the beginning of my journey of being a pet parent, I was far from perfect.
+When I first got Peanut (my first female guinea pig), I bought a small cage from my local pet store, and pine bedding that one of the sales associates recommended.
+Using the pine wood shaving for the first three days with Peanut was one of the many mistakes that I had made as a new guinea pig parent just starting out.

 Rating : 1 out of 5